january3/briv/README.md

 field, the name of the field, and apply sub-rules to the matched fragments.

 key: indicates how the resulting object should be named. if absent, it is the name of the rule.
-Alternatively, it is the #no of the match group from the regex. this allows to create rules producing multiple key-val pairs by repeatedly matching the same pattern.
+If present, it is the #no of the match group from the regex. this allows to create rules producing multiple key-val pairs by repeatedly matching the same pattern.
 Use 0 to match the full regex.